-10.08.040 - Enforcement Authority
+10.08.040 - Enforcement authority.

-- A. It shall be the duty of the city manager, the city manager's designee, a peace officer or the city code enforcement officer to enforce the provisions of this chapter. - B. In the event of a fire or other public emergency, peace officers and fire department employee may direct traffic as conditions require, notwithstanding the provisions of this chapter.
+- A. It shall be the duty of peace officers and City Manager or designee to enforce the provisions of this chapter. - B. In the event of a fire or other public emergency, officers of the police and fire departments may direct traffic as conditions require, notwithstanding the provisions of this chapter.